Yuozas/NoHeadache/README.md

 - **Framework**: .NET 8
 - **Dependencies**: Utilizes `user32.dll` and `kernel32.dll` from the Windows API
 - **User Interface**: WinForms

-## Known Issues

-- Some Windows 11 applications (e.g., the new Notepad) may not detect language changes correctly, causing unexpected behavior.

 ## Planned Features